Industrial Safety Solutions

 Fire Quenching Materials Water, Foam, CO2, Halon, etc. WHITE ON RED

-ANSI / ASME A13.1-2007 Standard
+ANSI / ASME A13.1-2007 Standard (for reference)

 Fluid Service Color Scheme

-Fire Quenching Fluids WHITE ON RED
+Fire Quenching Liquids WHITE ON RED

-Toxic and Corrosive Fluids BLACK ON ORANGE
+Toxic and Corrosive Liquids BLACK ON ORANGE

-Flammable Fluids BLACK ON YELLOW
+Flammable Liquids BLACK ON YELLOW

-Combustible Fluids WHITE ON BROWN
+Combustible Liquids WHITE ON BROWN

 Potable, Cooling, Boiler Feed and other water WHITE ON GREEN